alecgard/arbiter/README.md

 # Arbiter

-A cross-platform desktop application for coordinating multiple LLM agents, built with Electron, React, and TypeScript.
+Application for coordinating multiple LLM agents, built with Electron, React, and TypeScript.

+> [!WARNING]
+> This project is entirely vibe-coded, and should not be relied upon in any capacity.

 ## Features